cvdelannoy/poreTally/README.md

 ## Installing poreTally
 Before installing poreTally, ensure you have python3, miniconda/anaconda and git installed on your system.
+Building and running `poreTally` can be acheived on resource-limited systems (2 CPU, 4 GB RAM), though some assemblers may not run successfully (*e.g.* `Canu` stipulates a minimum of 8 GB RAM and will forcibly exit).
 Be aware that you cannot install `conda` through `pip` to use it as an application. poreTally also requires the `zlib` development library to build `mappy`, as well as more recent versions of `setuptools` and `requests` than you may have by default: